Jett Rebel

-Jelte Steven Tuinstra (born January 24, 1991, in Den Haag), known professionally as Jett Rebel,is a Dutch singer-songwriter, composer, multi-instrumentalist, music producer and recording artist.
+Jelte Steven Tuinstra (born January 24, 1991, in The Hague), known professionally as Jett Rebel, is a Dutch singer-songwriter, composer, multi-instrumentalist, music producer and recording artist.
 The moniker Jett Rebel refers to a solo artist who performs live in different band formations in the Dutch music scene.

 Background

 Tuinstra was born on January 24, 1991, in Den Haag.
 His parents played in socialist music groups and choirs (Verenigde Oost Nederlandse Kompanjie, also known as VONK) with which they also performed demonstrations against racism, nuclear energy, and weapons.
 At a fairly young age, Tuinstra moved 1993 from Den Haag to Baarn.
-Despite the distance, the family went to Hengelo every sunday to rehearse.
-That Tuinstra was allowed to hang out at VONK every Sunday was an important factor in his career as a musician.
+Despite the distance, the family went to Hengelo every Sunday to rehearse.
+Tuinstra was allowed to hang out at VONK every Sunday, which was an important factor in his career as a musician.
 The socialist nature of VONK, including their frequent appearances at demonstrations and playing of protest songs such as The Internationale influenced his music crucially.
 This becomes apparent in the topics that Tuinstra frequently writes about; humanity, equality, anti-racism, gender equality, and tolerance are recurring themes of his songs.
 He feels that there is freedom when people express themselves in different ways and he shows this belief in his appearance, clothing, religion, and sexuality, which can be seen in his androgynous appearance.
-While he feels comfortable in women's clothing, wear lipstick and use nail polish, he can also appear masculine.
+While he feels comfortable in women's clothing, wearing lipstick and nail polish, he can also appear masculine.
 His appearances can often be called flamboyant, especially on stage.
 Tuinstra regularly changes his looks and goes through many phases to express himself.